kprotchenko/W3_CappedToken/README.md

 *****************************************************************************************************
 ```
 # Following variables need to be defined in .env file locally to run script/CommunityToken.s.sol
-# I provided examples values from Anvil but you are welcome to change them).
+# I provided examples values from Anvil but you are welcome to change them.

 PK_FOR_ANVIL=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80